awslabs/results-iterator-for-aws-java-sdk/java/README.md

 - Release 0.5.x
   - NOTE: This release is a breaking change from the previous series
   - No more lists!
 Everything returned from the library now comes back as a stream.
 This can help avoid eagerly fetching results that a user only needs part of or that would not fit in memory.
+- Release 0.4.x
+  - Added lots of helper functions that use the results iterator library to get rid of more boilerplate for downstream projects

 This example code contains a library that can be used to iterate over results from calls to the AWS SDK without duplicating code.